thaaranipalani/IBM-Project/README.md

-It's our college final year IBM project which we done as a team in the 7th semester the following youtube playlist would have a clearer explainations of our project: https://youtube.com/playlist?list=PLqU_gwhWZGEmnDw0VJ_EUbYY1iSCXN6o-&si=pmSzZFuMhH1V-DoP
+It's our college final year IBM project which we done as a team in the 7th semester.
+The following youtube playlist would have a clearer explainations of our project: https://youtube.com/playlist?list=PLqU_gwhWZGEmnDw0VJ_EUbYY1iSCXN6o-&si=pmSzZFuMhH1V-DoP